Mary-Tyler-Moore/gatsby-starter-developer-blog/content/2019-5-21-versus/index.md

 date: 2019-05-21
 path: blog/perfect-score
 cover: ./preview.png
-excerpt: Achieve a perfect Lighthouse score.
+excerpt: How to achieve a perfect Lighthouse score.
 ---

 I will be adding content to this blog on Github using markdown: